 There has been a recent rise in the latter around the UK and as I got approached myself in Worthing, West Sussex.
 I thought I would let my followers, friends and family know about the scam as I would hate for them to be caught out.

-Temptation for a good nights sleep
+The temptation for a good nights sleep

 People have been going around selling mattresses out the back of vans at very low prices.
 The mattresses being sold are old beds that have been recovered with a new topper and then wrapped up so they look and feel new.
 While many people are aware that things that are too good to be true often are not, the temptation of these deals may get the better of them.
 Mattresses are expensive items and people facing tough financial times may throw caution to the wind and invest in one of these “bargains.”